 There are steps you can take, even if your state keeps adoption records sealed, to obtain your original birth certificate.
 First, contact the clerk in the county in which you were adopted and ask how you can obtain your original birth certificate.
-The county clerk can be incredibly helpful educating you on the local rules regarding sealed adoption records and how to access them.
-You may need to get a petition form to petition the court for such records and the clerk can be helpful in providing these forms.
+The county clerk can be incredibly helpful in educating you on the local rules regarding sealed adoption records and how to access them.
+You may need to get a petition form to petition the court for such records and the clerk can help provide these forms.

 3. Reunion Registries